What happens when your child turns 15

 A Medicare card gives them access to a range of medical services and prescriptions at a lower cost.
 They’ll also get free care as a patient in a public hospital.

-Your child can choose either to:
+Your child can choose to either:

 - transfer to their own card